patrickbucher/factorizer/article/article.md

    (Only finding the prime numbers $\leq \sqrt{x}$ is a heuristic, because no natural number results from the division of $x$ by a prime number $p >
    \sqrt{x}$.)
-2. The sequence of prime numbers found, which must be ordered ascendingly, is processed as follows:
+2. The sequence of prime numbers found of length $n$, which must be ordered ascendingly, is processed from $p_0$ to $p_{n-1}$ with index $i$:
-    1. The number $x$ is divided by the first prime number $p_i$.
+    1. The number $x$ is divided by the prime number $p_i$, yielding a rest $r$ ($r=x \div p_i$).
-    2. If this division yields a natural number, $p_i$ is added to the sequence of prime factors, and $x$ becomes the result of that division.
-This step is repeated, until the division of $p_i$ yields a fraction.
+    2. If $r$ is a natural number, $p_i$ is added to the sequence of prime factors.
+This step is repeated with $x=r$ as long as the remainder $r$ is a natural number.

-TODO: prime factorization, finding prime numbers (CPU-bound)
+    3. If the remainder $r is not a natural number, step 2.2 is tried with the next prime number $p_{i+1}$.
+    4. The process finishes when the remainder $r$ becomes $1$ and yields the sequence of found prime factors as its result.

+This computation, especially the first step (finding the prime numbers), is computationally expensive.
+If the task of finding prime factors is extended to multiple numbers to be factorized, the work can be parallelized, because the individual factorizations can be performed independently.
+The prime factorization of a sequence of natural numbers is therefore a problem well suited for a case study in CPU-bound concurrency.

 # Building Blocks